-We know a lot of you like to work on those core muscles and especially the abdominals so we thought we would give you guys another ab burning workout to help get those muscles sore the next day.
-Though this is a tough workout for how quick it is remember the best way to lose belly fat is a combination of total body strength training and High Intensity Interval Training (HIIT) - not abdominal workouts.
-This workout instead is intended to strengthen and tone the muscles of your core to give a more stable base for everyday life activity and even more advanced exercises and activities, which lowers your overall chance of injury.
+We know a lot of you like to work on those core muscles and especially the abdominals, so we thought we would give you all another ab burning workout to help get those muscles sore the next day.
+Though this is a tough workout for how quick it is, remember the best way to lose belly fat is a combination good nutrition and total body strength training and High Intensity Interval Training (HIIT) - not abdominal workouts.
+This workout, instead, is intended to strengthen and tone the muscles of your core to give a more stable base for everyday life activity and even more advanced exercises and activities, which lowers your overall chance of injury.

 Related: Ditch the myths and misinformation & see better results - How to lose belly fat - Eating habits and workouts that reduce belly fat

 This routine does not include a warm up as it is intended to be an extra workout done after your regular/main routine is done.
 If you chose to do this routine on its own just be sure to do a quick warm up for your core especially if you have recently been inactive for a prolonged period of time.
 We try to show multiple levels of difficulty so even though this routine is marked as a level 4 it can easily be done as a lever 3 or even 2 by choosing the easier options or adding slight modifications on your own.
 With that said, if you want to bump this up to a level 5 routine feel free to use extra weight in the form of ankle weights, dumbbells, or medicine balls to make this video a challenge for even the most hardcore veteran exerciser.